A Divine Divide..

 My favorite redwood grove bears not Pomo, but the Rockefeller name

-(Fry) Bread and Circus, the Roman song remains exactly the same
+(Fry) Bread and Circus, the Roman song remains the same

 As the Natives died off, the settlers had their way